-- 2. Enable Resource Management from the Web Console. - 3.
+- If you are going to use a Relational data store for the permanent repository, it should already have been configured ready to be used in the Resource Management configuration.
+See How to Configure Resource Management Using a FOCUS or Relational Repository on page 31 for a list of certified relational engines. - 3.
+Enable Resource Management from the Web Console. - 4.
 Type your license key and select a repository type.
 Resource Management can be configured to create Usage Monitoring tables in a FOCUS repository or in a relational repository.
-The repository holds data on resource usage. - 4.
+The repository holds data on resource usage. - 5.
 Configure the repository.